stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 https://bbs.nextthing.co/t/mednafen-emulator-configuration-gbc-gba-snes-nes/5027

-However, I'm more of an 80s gaming retro fan and am anxioulsy awaiting some [VICE](http://vice-emu.sourceforge.net/) support for Commodore computing.
+However, I'm more of an 80s gaming retro fan and am anxiously awaiting [VICE](http://vice-emu.sourceforge.net/) support for Commodore computing.
 How awesome would that be?

 ## Did I miss anything?